Path integration¶

 Time scale for path integration.

-contact_force_thr : Tuple[float, float, float]
+contact_force_thr : tuple[float, float, float]

 Thresholds for contact forces.
 These are used to determine whether